Alcubierre drive: Causality violation and semiclassical instability

 Calculations by physicist Allen Everett show that warp bubbles could be used to create closed timelike curves in general relativity, meaning that the theory predicts that they could be used for backwards time travel.
 While it is possible that the fundamental laws of physics might allow closed timelike curves, the chronology protection conjecture hypothesizes that in all cases where the classical theory of general relativity allows them, quantum effects would intervene to eliminate the possibility, making these spacetimes impossible to realize.
 A possible type of effect that would accomplish this is a buildup of vacuum fluctuations on the border of the region of spacetime where time travel would first become possible, causing the energy density to become high enough to destroy the system that would otherwise become a time machine.
 Some results in semiclassical gravity appear to support the conjecture, including a calculation dealing specifically with quantum effects in warp-drive spacetimes that suggested that warp bubbles would be semiclassically unstable, but ultimately the conjecture can only be decided by a full theory of quantum gravity.

+A 2022 study by Carlos Barceló, Valentin Boyanov, Luis Garay, Eduardo Martín-Martínez and Jose Manuel Sánchez Velázquez re-examined this argument and found that in 2+1 and higher dimensions the locations at which infinite blueshift occurs are generically isolated points, so that the total energy accumulated need not diverge; the authors suggested that suitable choices of bubble shape and trajectory could suppress the effect further.
+The result weakens the claim that semiclassical instability rules out warp bubbles in general, but does not bear on the energy-condition, formation or nonlinear stability problems.

+Independently of these considerations, Timothy Ralph and Christopher Chang showed in 2020 that a rotating Alcubierre construction can be arranged so as to produce closed timelike curves, and a 2025 follow-up by Achintya Sajeendran and Ralph modified the rotation profile so that some of these curves become spatially circular geodesics, which a freely falling particle could enter and leave from an ordinary flat region of spacetime; the authors present the construction as a theoretical model rather than a physically realisable one.

 Alcubierre briefly discusses some of these issues in a series of lecture slides posted online, where he writes: "beware: in relativity, any method to travel faster than light can in principle be used to travel back in time (a time machine)".
 In the next slide, he brings up the chronology protection conjecture and writes: "The conjecture has not been proven (it wouldn't be a conjecture if it had), but there are good arguments in its favor based on quantum field theory.
 The conjecture does not prohibit faster-than-light travel.
 It just states that if a method to travel faster than light exists, and one tries to use it to build a time machine, something will go wrong: the energy accumulated will explode, or it will create a black hole."